-Previewed 16 January 2015, Opened 27 January 2015, Closed 11 April 2015 at the Trafalgar Studio 1 in London
+Previewed 16 January 2015, Opened 27 January 2015, Closed 11 April 2015 at the Trafalgar Studio 1 (now Trafalgar Theatre)

-A major revival of Peter Barnes’ comedy The Ruling Class in London starring James McAvoy and directed by Jamie Lloyd.
+A major revival of Peter Barnes’ comedy The Ruling Class in London starring James McAvoy

-When this production opened here at the Trafalgar Studios in January 2015 Dominic Cavendish in the Daily Telegraph noted that, "whatever you think of Peter Barnes's riotously funny–peculiar assault on the English upper class and their deranged tendencies you have to chalk McAvoy's performance down as one of the year's must–sees...
+When this production opened at the Trafalgar Studios in January 2015 Dominic Cavendish in the Daily Telegraph noted that, "whatever you think of Peter Barnes's riotously funny–peculiar assault on the English upper class and their deranged tendencies you have to chalk McAvoy's performance down as one of the year's must–sees...
 McAvoy has tremendous, infectious fun as this charismatic holy fool," adding that "the show's bamboozling array of influences achieves the dreamlike logic of a psychedelic trip.
 Few of Barnes's successors are pushing the boat out with such uninhibited abandon.
 Few directors have Lloyd's ability to transport us to the upper echelons of theatrical pleasure."
 Neil Norman in the Daily Express commented that, "with one foot in music hall and the other in agitprop theatre, Peter Barnes takes no prisoners in his portrayal of the privileged classes with aspirations towards politics or the church...
 McAvoy acquits himself well in the role, negotiating the crashing gear changes with utter confidence in the articulate absurdities of the text...
 He is ably supported by a cast embracing the stylistic nature of the play...
 Almost five decades after it was written The Ruling Class is as intoxicating, belligerent, inflammatory and biliously funny as it ever was."
 Ian Shuttleworth in the Financial Times highlighted how "Peter Barnes's technique was to mix comedy and cruelty as provocatively as he could in an attempt to stir audiences up...
 In this confusing-by-design, jump-cut age of ours, Barnes may finally have come into his own."
 Henry Hitchings in the London Evening Standard highlighted that the "immensely charismatic performance by James McAvoy anchors this rare revival of Peter Barnes’s subversive Sixties play...
 Director Jamie Lloyd captures the hallucinatory spirit of the play and marshals a strong cast."
 Quentin Letts in the Daily Mail thought that it was "mildly interesting in places, distasteful in others, sometimes boring, its attempts at mirth frequently over-strenuous.
 This production certainly has some strong performances, not least from James Mcavoy as Jack, 14th Earl of Gurney."
 Michael Billington in the Guardian described how, "even when Peter Barnes overstates his case, as he does by having Jack assume the role of a serial killer, the play is held together by McAvoy’s mesmerising performance...
 Jamie Lloyd’s production keeps the action flowing smoothly on Soutra Gilmour’s unitary set."
 Paul Taylor in the Independent said that "James McAvoy delivers a performance of brilliant antic bravura as the Earl with the messiah complex in Jamie Lloyd's full-blast production of Peter Barnes's 1968 black comedy...
 The cast are uniformly excellent."
 Dominic Maxwell in the Times wrote that "this is a big show whose excesses are underpinned by knotty ideas about the strange, awful things we can do when we live without love...
 Subtle?
 Nope.
 It's witty, angry, ugly and alive, though.
 And McAvoy's bravura performance holds it all together...
 Don't expect an easy evening.
 Do expect a blast of theatrical energy that ensures this psychedelic oddity makes a strange kind of sense all over again."

-The Ruling Class in London at the Trafalgar Studios previewed from 16 January 2015, opened on 27 January 2015 and closed on 11 April 2015.
+The Ruling Class in London at the Trafalgar Studios previewed from 16 January 2015, opened on 27 January 2015, and closed on 11 April 2015.